monkphin/HobbySub/README.md

 Testing is covered in the following document: [Testing And Validation](TESTING.md)

+For automated test coverage, see the [Coverage Report](https://monkphin.github.io/HobbySub/htmlcov/).

 # Version control and Deployment

 The live site is deployed on Heroku, configured to automatically update from GitHub with every commit.
 It currently utilises a PostgreSQL relational database provided by Code Institute.
 Upon project completion and marking, I plan to migrate the database to a Heroku-hosted PostgreSQL instance to allow me to continue developing and running the site as an ongoing project.